xythobuz/xythobuz.github.io/input/projects/openchrono.md

 Then select the proper threaded adapter for your gun.
 You will most likely need to print either `thread_profile_m14_cw` or `thread_profile_m14_ccw` for standard 14mm diameter, 1mm pitch threads.
 Other thread profiles can be added easily.

+If you don't need to customize anything you can also get pre-rendered STL files from [Printables](https://www.printables.com/model/232238-openchrono-airsoft-chronograph-and-tracer) or [Thingiverse](https://www.thingiverse.com/thing:5419855).

 Print the parts, remove supports and do some sanding as needed.
 Then put in the heat-melt inserts.